-Arnfinn Nergaard is a professor at the University of Stavanger within marine engineering and deepwater petroleum technology.
-He holds master (MSc) degree in Naval Architecture and Petroleum Engineering, and a Ph.D in Petroleum Engineering from the Norwegian University of Technology ans Science.
-He worked 10 years as a Project Engineer within field development with Norsk Hydro.
-He worked 18 years as a technology manager with drilling contractor Smedvig.
-Throughout his industrial career his professional focus has been technology development in petromaritime disciplines and operations related to subsea installations and drilling, and underwater construction.
-Besides his professorship he advises industry firms on technologies related to field developments in deep water.
+Arnfinn Nergaard is a professor within offshore-, marine-, and subsea technology.
+He is presently engaged as an international specialist lecturer and consultant.
+He holds master (MSc) degrees within Naval Architecture and Petroleum Engineering, and a Ph.D in Petroleum Engineering from Ntnu, the Norwegian University of Technology and Science.
+He worked 10 years as a Project Engineer/Manager within offshore field development with oil company Norsk Hydro (now part of Equinor).
+He worked 18 years as a Technology Manager/Director with drilling contractor Smedvig (now part of Seadrill).
+He worked 14 years as a professor at University of Stavanger with special responsibility for offshore- and subsea technology.
+He was initiator for establishing UiS’ successful International Master of Offshore Technology, year 2008.
+In the period 2016 to 2018 he was engaged as a co-author of the Norwegian Subsea Technology history with the Norwegian Oil Museum.
+Throughout his industrial career his professional focus has been technology development in petromaritime disciplines and operations related to drilling, subsea production and underwater construction.
+He holds an Honorary Membership of FFU, the Norwegian association for subsea remote operations.

-Willy Olsen is a special advisor with Intsok, an organisation which promotes international capabilities for Norwegian petroleum related businesses.
+Willy Olsen is a special advisor with Norwegian Energy Partners (previously known as Intsok), an organisation which promotes international capabilities for Norwegian petroleum related businesses.
 He holds a degree in economics from the Univesity of Oslo.
 He spent his early professional years in journalism before joining Statoil in 1980, where he held responsibilities for public and governmental relations, corporate strategy, exploration and production in the countries of the former Soviet Union and as an advisor to Statoil’s CEO.
 He is a Governor of the Board of Oxford Energy Institute, and an Associate Fellow at the Royal Institute of International Affairs in London.

 Morten Saxvik is an oil market analyst with Statoil.
 He holds a master (MSc) degree in chemical engineering from the Norwegian University of Science and Technology.
 He joined Statoil in 1982, where he has worked mainly in market analysis for oil and other energy products, providing price forecasts as basis for investment and trading decisions.

 Mr. Skatvedt has been frequently called to participate in allocation audits and advising in technical dispute on fiscal metering issues.
-He has given metering specialist assistance to NPD when they performed metering audit in Mozambique and South Africa on behalf of INP.
+He has given metering specialist assistance to the Norwegian Petroleum Directorate (NPD) when they performed metering audit in Mozambique and South Africa on behalf of INP.
 Mr. Skatvedt has been heavily involved in fiscal metering training and capacity building in Norway, but also in Sudan, Iraq, Iran and Nigeria on behalf of NPD.

 Mr. Odd Skontorp is a Reservoir Engineer with more than 40 years at University of Oslo, Norwegian Petroleum Directorate, and Statoil.
 He has ample reservoir management and IOR/EOR experience at NCS and internationally in Azerbaijan, Iran, and Sudan.
 He was Chairman of the SPOR IOR/EOR R&D Technical Committee and of European IOR Symposia.